radius-project/radius/docs/content/concepts/environments-concept/index.md

 For example, in [Microsoft Azure]({{< ref azure-environments >}}) the Radius control plane is the combination of an Azure Resource Manager (ARM) custom provider and an Azure App Service that orchestrates the deployment of Radius applications and components.

-## Data plane
+## Runtime

-The Radius data plane is where Radius applications are deployed.
+The Radius runtime is where Radius applications are deployed.
 It contains the container runtimes, database accounts, and other infrastructure into which Radius components and managed resources are deployed.

-For example, in [Microsoft Azure]({{< ref azure-environments >}}) the Radius data plane is a managed Resource Group containing an Azure Kubernetes Service (AKS) cluster for running container components, an Azure CosmosDB for mananged databases, and other resources deployed as part of a Radius application.
+For example, in [Microsoft Azure]({{< ref azure-environments >}}) the Radius runtime is a Resource Group containing an Azure Kubernetes Service (AKS) cluster for running container components and other resources deployed as part of a Radius application.

 ## Supported platforms